mnadel/mnadel.github.io/_posts/2025-01-12-hold-the-cream-and-sugar.md

 ---
 title: Hold the Cream and Sugar
-description: I'm also a nerd about coffee &mdash; let's up your game!
+subtitle: I'm also a nerd about coffee &mdash; let's up your game!
 date: 2025-01-12
 layout: post
 permalink: /post/hold-the-cream-and-sugar